GfellerLab/MixTCRviz/README.md

  - N.min (default=10) Minimum number of TCR (i.e., V-J-CDR3) for at least
    one chain.
 This number is computed after cleaning the data.

+ - output.stat (default=FALSE)
+    * FALSE: Do not print the stat to a file
- - output.stat (default=FALSE) If T, Create a stat/ folder with .rds objects summarizing the raw statistics for each model.
+    * TRUE: create a output.path/stat/ folder with .rds files summarizing the raw statistics for each model.
+Only supported if return.object != 2

-   This includes countL, countV, countJ, countCDR3.L, etc. for each chain used in input.
+ - output.processed.data (default=FALSE)
+    * FALSE: Do not print the processed/clean data to a file

- - output.processed.data (default=FALSE) If T, Create a processed_data/ folder with the data for each model after the different processing steps
-   (e.g., removing alleles, correcting V/J names, removing inconsistent CDR3, etc. depending on the cleaning option selected).
+    * TRUE: create a output.path/processed_data/ folder with the data for each model after the different processing steps (e.g., removing alleles, correcting V/J names, removing inconsistent CDR3, etc. depending on the cleaning option selected).
+Only supported if return.object != 2

  - set.cdr3a.length (default=NA) Length for the CDR3a motif to be shown in the main plot.
    By default the value corresponding to the most frequent CDR3a length in input1 (and also present in input2 if input2 is given) is chosen.